christinecha/web-development-000/src/introduction.md

 The main questions I usually get are 1) how to learn and 2) how to do it so quickly.

 This project is my attempt at answering these.
-But first, we should recognize a lot of significant circumstantial privilege that even allowed me the opportunity:
+But first, we should recognize a lot of privilege that even allowed me the opportunity:

 1. **Plenty of time.** I had recently quit full-time work and was freelancing to make ends meet.
 My hours were flexible, and I had no dependents.
 Being young, healthy, and very motivated, I probably averaged 5+ hours a day, 7 days a week, of active learning during those 9 months.
 Especially in the last few months, I often started coding in the morning and was still typing on the train ride home at 3am.
 2. **Enough financial resources.** To maintain this intensity, I was only taking the minimum amount of freelance work.
 During the last three months, I received a $6k grant from the Recurse Center to support my growth.
 Between these income streams and my nearly-maxed credit card (plus no dependents, no large medical bills, etc.), I was able to afford not having full-time work.